Whip My Hair: Synopsis

 The video begins in a futuristic cafeteria with kids, dubbed the "Warriorettes", sitting down at grey tables in white clothing.
-Smith enters the room in colorful attire (including a blue vest, orange pants and a belt with her name on it, rhinestones on her lips and extravagant nail tips).
+Willow enters the room in colorful attire (including a blue vest, orange pants and a belt with her name on it, rhinestones on her lips and extravagant nail tips).
 With her braids shaped to form a heart, she turns on a boombox which is filled with paint, while undoing her braids and dipping them into paint inside the stereo.
 She uses her hair as a paintbrush, bringing colour to the drab room.
-Smith begins dancing and the other children join her, which is intercut with the singer donning a colourful mohawk and performing choreography with dancers with blue shirts in front of a light blue backdrop.
+Willow begins dancing and the other children join her, which is intercut with the singer donning a colourful mohawk and performing choreography with dancers with blue shirts in front of a light blue backdrop.
 She alternates different hairstyles, walking down a hallway with her backup dancers.
 Willow 'whips' her hair to give colour to the lockers and the students' attire, before performing choreography with the hallway students.
-Midway, Smith and her dancers perform a dance routine with music not in the original song.
-The last scenes shows Smith, wearing puff braids and a yellow jumpsuit, trying to get her backup singers to dance in a classroom, which is intercut with more paint-splashing scenes as the dancers, including her brother Jaden and actor Cameron Boyce, teachers, the janitor, an elderly lady, and a toddler dance.
-A writer for Rap-Up said that Smith "is in a class of her own in the breakout video for her empowering anthem", calling the video "the birth of more B.S.".
+Midway, Willow and her dancers perform a dance routine with music not in the original song.
+The last scenes shows Willow, wearing puff braids and a yellow jumpsuit, trying to get her backup singers to dance in a classroom, which is intercut with more paint-splashing scenes as the dancers, including her brother Jaden and actor Cameron Boyce, teachers, the janitor, an elderly lady, and a toddler dance.
+A writer for Rap-Up said that Willow "is in a class of her own in the breakout video for her empowering anthem", calling the video "the birth of more B.S.".